tbeck/sandbox/src/_events/lacrosse-distilling-co--cocktail-class.md

   friends at La Crosse Distillery Co.

-  We will taste through their different spirit expressions and demonstrate 3 different cocktails - one shaken (Daisy), one stirred (Negroni) and one highball.
+  We will taste through their different spirit expressions and demonstrate 3 different cocktails - Hodag Margarita, Tropical Negroni and High Rye Highball.

   This class includes 3 cocktail samples.
 All guests must be 21+.
 image: /uploads/lcdc.png